-A signing on fee, or payment for endorsement or sponsorship or seasonal/conditional incentive/bonus, or a professional prize or award however, is treated as income and attributed forward for a period of up to 52 weeks from first day of the instalment period in which it is paid.
+A signing on fee, or payment for endorsement or sponsorship or seasonal/conditional incentive/bonus, or a professional prize or award however, is treated as income and attributed forward from the first day of the instalment period in which it is paid.

 Exception: If a sporting prize or award is won by someone whose main source of income is NOT sport, the prize or award is a windfall gain and is NOT assessed as income.

 Treatment of income paid to a prisoner's dependants

 Employment income paid to a prisoner's dependants IS regarded as income for assessment purposes and may affect the rate of payment that is otherwise payable to the partner (1.1.P.85).

 - Work release helps the person, although still a prisoner, to contribute towards the cost of their upkeep and the maintenance of their family.
 Prison authorities generally decide how much of the prisoner's income is handed over to the person's family.